GarbageMountain/turbo-props/README.md

   spacer,
   divider,
 } = TurboProps(
-  // 👇 this is your main app theme, it is returned from the TurboProps function (see `theme` above 👆) {
+  // this is your main app theme, it is returned from the TurboProps function (see `theme` above) {
     // be descriptive when describing your color names
     colors: { brand: 'red' },